ivanpaulovich/dotnet-new-caju/readme.md

 * --tips `true` `false`
 * --skip-restore `true` `false`

-Add the switch `--help` for the complete list of options.
+Use the switch `--help` for the complete list of options.

 ## Roadmap